-- Have someone drive you home after surgery and help you at home for 1-2 days. - Listen to your body and rest when you are tired. - Begin walking as soon as possible.
-Doing so will reduce swelling, prevent post-operative complications, and promote recovery.
+- Have someone drive you home after surgery and help you at home for 1-2 days. - Listen to your body and rest when you are tired.

-- Do not drive until you are no longer taking the prescribed pain medications and you have full range of motion with your arms (approximately 7-10 days). - Refrain from vigorous activity for 2-6 weeks.
-Increase activity gradually as tolerated. - Avoid lifting anything over 5 pounds for 2-3 weeks. - Do not smoke any substance, as doing so delays healing and increases the risk of complications.
+- Begin walking as soon as possible.
+Doing so will reduce swelling, prevent post-operative complications, and promote recovery. - Do not drive until you are no longer taking the prescribed pain medications and you have full range of motion with your arms (approximately 7-10 days). - Refrain from vigorous activity for 2-6 weeks.
+Increase activity gradually as tolerated. - Avoid lifting anything over 10 pounds for 2-3 weeks. - Do not smoke any substance, as doing so delays healing and increases the risk of complications. - You should sleep with your feet elevated as to minimize swelling.
+Normal sleeping positions can be resumed 2 3 weeks after surgery.